bandohq/docs/fulfiller-api/guides/get-a-payment-reference.md

-# Payment Reference Validation Guide
+# Payment Reference Guide

-Learn how to validate payment references for your transactions.
-This guide explains how to create, validate, and manage payment references securely.
+Learn how to handle payment references for transactions.

+# Creating Payment References

 ## What is a Payment Reference?

-A payment reference is any identifier needed to complete a transaction, such as:
+A payment reference is the delivery information for a product:
-- Phone numbers
+- Phone numbers for mobile top-ups and eSIMs
-- Email addresses
+- Email addresses for gift cards

+Each product type has specific reference requirements and validation rules.

 ## Creating a Reference